 If you are looking to find out what PT is, you are in the right place.
 In this post, we will be discussing about Professional Tax.

 Every employee has to pay PT based on his/her earnings.
-Employer deducts the tax from the salary and remits to state government account every month in a specified format.
+The employer deducts the tax from the salary and remits to state government account every month in a specified format.

 States which impose PT or Professional Tax

 States which collect or impose PT are:

 - New Delhi

 Know more – Professional tax for different states

 If you are a professional working under an employer, then you need not have to worry about anything.
 It is upto the employer to deduct PT and pay it to the state government.

 If the employer fails to deduct and pay the Professional Tax, they will have to pay penalties.